What is Counseling?

 Types of Counseling

-If you want to become a counselor, it’s important to understand the different types of counselors that exist.
-Different types of counselors work with different clients, provide varying services, and address a range of distinct issues.
+If you want to become a counselor, it’s important to understand the different types of counselors.
+Different types of counselors work with different clients, provide varying services, and address distinct issues.

 Below are descriptions of a few common types of counseling:

 Individual counseling.
-Individual counseling is a personal, individualized approach to counseling that helps people work through difficulties in their personal lives.
+Individual counseling is a personalized approach that helps people work through difficulties in their personal lives.
 Individual counseling may address issues such as mental health, life adjustments, and substance abuse.

 Couples counseling.
 Issues and disagreements between couples aren’t unusual—but when escalated, they may require the help of a professional counselor.
-Whether a couple is dealing with issues of closeness or more serious problems like aggressive behavior, this type of counseling provides tools for resolving conflicts and rebuilding relationships.
+Whether a couple is dealing with issues of closeness or more serious problems such as aggressive behavior, this type of counseling provides tools to resolve conflicts and rebuild relationships.

 Group counseling.
 Group counseling may be a viable option for people experiencing issues that others are also dealing with.
-Knowing they are not alone can help clients reach important goals, know that they are being held accountable, and develop management strategies.
+Knowing they are not alone can help clients reach important goals, feel held accountable, and develop management strategies.
 Common topics addressed in group therapy settings include substance abuse, anger management, working through trauma, and more.

 Family counseling.
-Family counseling may be necessary for a variety of reasons including the loss of a family member, changes in family dynamics, or family conflict.
-Sometimes, family counseling is conducted with all family members present, while other times it may work with family members individually.
+Family counseling may be necessary for a variety of reasons, including the loss of a family member, changes in family dynamics, or family conflict.
+Sometimes family counseling is conducted with all family members present, while at other times it may be conducted with family members individually.

 Earn an MA in Psychology Online from Pepperdine